 It is often referred to as hospital insurance, and this is because it covers inpatient hospital care, a skilled nursing facility, hospice, and home health care.
 While Medicare Part A has no monthly premium for most people, you will have to pay a deductible and coinsurance.

-Medicare Part B definition and what does it cover?
+What is Medicare Part B and what does it cover?

 The difference between Parts A and B?

 The most significant difference between Medicare Part A and B is what they cover.
 As we mentioned, Medicare Part A covers inpatient hospital care while Medicare Part B covers outpatient care.
 In addition, Medicare Part A has no monthly premium for most people, while Medicare Part B does.

 Another vital difference is that you must have both hospital and medical insurance to have complete coverage under Medicare.
 Additionally, Medicare Part A has a deductible and coinsurance, while Medicare Part B only has a deductible.

 Finally, it’s worth noting that you can simultaneously enroll in Medicare Part A and B. However, depending on your situation, you may be eligible for one or the other.